cacabo/themetric/README.md

 - [ ] Article image previewing
 - [ ] Admin image previewing
 - [x] Fixed nav only on scroll up, hide on scroll down?
-- [ ] Responsive column counts for articles
+- [x] Responsive column counts for articles
-- [ ] More columns on articles index page
+- [x] More columns on articles index page
 - [ ] Play around with title and subtitle overlay on article preview
 - [ ] Play around with colors
   - [ ] Color highlighting on contact page
-- [ ] Articles from same region on right side of article show page on large screens
+- [x] Articles from same region on right side of article show page on large screens
+- [ ] Google analytics